thien-bach/appdev/README.md

 7. Credits and acknowledgements

-1.Configuration instructions
+1. Configuration instructions
 	In this section we should give users inforamtion of how to configure the operating system, software environment, libraries, etc. to run this application.

-2.Installation instructions
+2. Installation instructions
 	In this section we should give users information of how to install this application, what file not included in this package should be added. what command/operation should used to install this application.

-3.Operating instructions
+3. Operating instructions
 	In this section we should give users information of how to run this application, e.g., what command-line arguments can be given and what do they mean.

-4.File manifest
+4. File manifest
 	we should list all the files of this application at here with short descriptions.

 	List of files: